Evaluating Hallucinations in Audio-Visual Multimodal LLMs with Spoken Queries under Diverse Acoustic Conditions: Abstract

 \section{Abstract}

-Hallucinations in vision–language models have been extensively studied using benchmarks that probe reliability in image-text settings.
-In contrast, the effect of spoken queries on multimodal hallucinations remains largely unexplored, despite the growing role of voice-driven interfaces.
-In this work, we investigate how spoken input influences hallucinations in multimodal large language models.
-We present RePOPE-Spk, an audio-augmented extension of the RePOPE benchmark, where queries are provided as speech under diverse acoustic conditions.
-Using RePOPE-Spk, we systematically evaluate both proprietary and open-source models.
-Experimental results show that hallucinations escalate when queries are spoken rather than written: error rates increase by 3\% under clean speech and by up to 20\% with environmental noise.
-Input order and query length further affect robustness, while strategies such as many-shot prompting and chain-of-thought reasoning offer partial but insufficient mitigation.
-These findings highlight a critical and underexplored challenge, opening new directions for building reliable voice interface systems.
+Hallucinations in multimodal models have been extensively studied using benchmarks that probe reliability in image-text query settings.
+However, the effect of spoken queries on multimodal hallucinations remains largely unexplored, despite the growing role of voice interfaces.
+In this paper, we introduce a systematic pipeline that converts existing multimodal hallucination benchmarks into spoken-query versions while preserving the original tasks and labels.
+We instantiate this pipeline on RePOPE and release RePOPE-Spk, where all queries are provided as spoken audio under diverse input conditions.
+Experimental results show that hallucinations escalate when queries are spoken rather than written: error rates increase by 3--6\% with clean speech and by up to 30\% under environmental noise.
+Furthermore, many-shot prompting and chain-of-thought reasoning provide only partial mitigation.
+Our findings motivate new directions for building reliable voice interface systems and evaluations.